Rsz Img 1840

 Although MSA may not be enough to easily read and understand the Quran since most educated native Arabic speakers have the same challenge, it will allow them to memorize Quranic verses with the correct pronunciation and read books that explain the intricacies of Quranic Arabic.

-The dialects would be nearly useless for students who want to learn Arabic for deeper understanding of their faith.
+Again, MSA requires discipline and methodical learning in order to preserve the gains made during the learning stages.
+The dialects would be nearly useless for students who want to learn Arabic for a deeper understanding of their faith.

 8- The Globetrotter